The Government Procurement Review: USA

 Agencies are required to include the standards and evaluation criteria used for evaluating offerors in the solicitation.
 For sealed bidding procurements, the agency will award to the lowest bidder that satisfies the requirements in the invitation for bids.
-For negotiated procurements, solicitations can include a variety of factors for evaluation but, at a minimum, must address price/cost, quality, past performance (with limited exceptions), and the extent of small and disadvantaged business concern participation (where subcontracts are used).
-Procurements can be evaluated on an LPTA basis, although, as discussed above, its use is increasingly limited.
-Many negotiated procurements are decided on a best value basis, and require the agency to conduct a trade-off between cost and non-cost factors if award is made to a higher-rated but higher-priced offeror.
+For negotiated procurements, solicitations can include a variety of factors for evaluation but, at a minimum, must address price/cost, quality, past performance (with limited exceptions) and the extent of small and disadvantaged business concern participation (where subcontracts are used).
+Procurements can be evaluated on a 'lowest price technically acceptable' (or LPTA) basis, although, as discussed above, its use is increasingly limited.
+Many negotiated procurements are decided on a best-value basis and require the agency to conduct a trade-off between cost and non-cost factors if award is made to a higher-rated but higher-priced offeror.
 Agencies must document the rationale for their evaluation and selection decision.

 ii National interest and public policy considerations

 The United States has historically given preference to products made in the United States under the Buy American Act (BAA); however, the US has opened up its government procurement to reciprocal international competition, through multilateral and bilateral trade agreements (such as the WTO GPA), as implemented by the Trade Agreements Act (TAA).
-The BAA effectively acts as an evaluation preference for 'domestic end products', or 'domestic construction materials', which are products 'manufactured' in the United States and for which more than 50 per cent of the total cost of the components are for components produced or manufactured in the United States (though the component test is waived for commercially available off-the-shelf items).43 The TAA, which applies to acquisitions over certain dollar thresholds, waives the BAA for the acquisition of end products or services from 'designated countries' (including those countries with which the US has entered into bilateral or multilateral agreements opening up government procurement for reciprocal treatment), and prohibits the acquisition of end products or services from 'non-designated countries'.
-The TAA requires products to be wholly made or 'substantially transformed' in the United States or a designated country.44 There are distinct domestic preferences that apply to procurement by the DoD, and to state and local projects funded by federal grants.
+The BAA effectively acts as an evaluation preference for 'domestic end products' or 'domestic construction materials', which are products 'manufactured' in the United States and for which more than 55 per cent of the total cost of the components are for components produced or manufactured in the United States (although the component test is waived for commercially available off-the-shelf items).47 The TAA, which applies to acquisitions over certain dollar thresholds, waives the BAA for the acquisition of end products or services from 'designated countries' (including those countries with which the US has entered into bilateral or multilateral agreements opening up government procurement for reciprocal treatment), and prohibits the acquisition of end products or services from 'non-designated countries'.
+The TAA requires products to be wholly made or 'substantially transformed' in the United States or a designated country.48 There are distinct domestic preferences that apply to procurement by DoD and to state and local projects funded by federal grants.

-The government also implements numerous public policy considerations through its procurement policy, including policies for equal employment opportunity,48 non-discrimination because of age49 and anti-human trafficking.50
+The government also implements numerous public policy considerations through its procurement policy, including policies for equal employment opportunity,52 non-discrimination because of age53 and anti-human trafficking.54

 The FAR encourages agencies to engage with industry to identify and resolve concerns during the procurement process.
 In the acquisition strategy phase, this includes seeking input through requests for information or issuing a draft solicitation requesting feedback from industry.
 Once the solicitation is issued, agencies will often provide for a question and answer period and will incorporate responses in the solicitation, to clear up any issues with interpretation prior to bid submission.

 GAO tends to be the most popular forum for bid protests.
-For Fiscal Year 2019, 2,198 protests were filed at GAO.
-Of those, 587 cases went to a decision on the merits, and 77 cases were decided in the protester's favour.
-This is an effective sustain rate of 13 per cent; however, 44 per cent of protests are considered to have been resolved 'effectively', meaning they were either sustained or the agency took corrective action.54
+For Fiscal Year 2020, 2,149 protests were filed at GAO.
+Of those, 545 cases went to a decision on the merits and 84 cases were decided in the protester's favour.
+This is an effective sustain rate of 15 per cent; however, 51 per cent of protests are considered to have been resolved 'effectively', meaning they were either sustained or the agency took corrective action.58

 The procedures for a bid protest vary by forum.
-To have standing to protest, a protester must demonstrate that it is an 'interested party' to the procurement, meaning that it has submitted a bid or proposal and has a direct economic interest in the award decision.55 Essentially, a protester must demonstrate that it would be 'next in line' for award if it prevails in its protest.
+To have standing to protest, a protester must demonstrate that it is an 'interested party' to the procurement, meaning that it has submitted a bid or proposal and has a direct economic interest in the award decision.
+Essentially, a protester must demonstrate that it would have a 'substantial chance' for award if it prevails in its protest.

 ii Grounds for challenge